nolanyee/data-science-portfolio/README.md

 # Data Science Portfolio

 This repository is a portfolio of all my self-study projects and other coding side projects.
 It contains Jupyter Notebooks using Python or R, as well as scripts/applications written in Python.
-The repository has a subfolder for each project, containing the code in Jupyter Notebook files or Python files, as well as relevant data sets.
-For quick perusal, the links below point to README files or pdf versions of the Jupyter Notebook.
+The repository has a subfolder for each project, containing the code in .ipynb files or .py files, as well as relevant data sets.
+For quick perusal, the links below point to README files or PDF versions of the Jupyter Notebook.

 The projects focus on solving interesting and diverse problems using a variety of different techniques.